 The headquarters of Korea Deposit Insurance Corporation (KDIC) in Jung-gu, Seoul./Courtesy of News1

-Kim said, "If someone unfit for the KDIC's stature is appointed and it becomes a world defined by labels such as favoritism, payback appointments, and code-based appointments, we will mobilize all our capabilities to respond forcefully."
+Chairperson Kim said, "If a person unfit for KDIC's stature is appointed and it becomes a world only for them, defined by labels such as favoritism, payback appointments, and code-based appointments, we will mobilize all our capabilities to respond forcefully."

-The KDIC held interviews for presidential candidates on the 5th.
-The candidates included attorney Kim Sung-sik, a Judicial Research and Training Institute classmate (18th class) of the president; former KDIC standing executive director Kim Young-gil, who served as chief policy expert for the Policy Committee of the Democratic Party of Korea; and Kim Kwang-nam, a former KDIC vice president who rose from within.
-During the last presidential election, former Vice President Kim served as co-chair of the More Inclusive Economy Committee, a policy advisory body under the Democratic Plaza Committee, a direct-affiliated body of candidate Lee Jae-myung.
+KDIC conducted interviews for president candidates on Jan.
+5. The candidates included attorney Kim Sung-sik, who passed the bar exam in the same year (28th) as the president; former KDIC standing director Kim Young-gil, who served as a senior policy expert for the Policy Committee of the Democratic Party of Korea; and former KDIC vice president Kim Gwang-nam, an internal candidate.
+Former Vice President Kim served as co-chair of the Better Economy Committee, a policy advisory body under the Democratic Square Committee, a direct organ of candidate Lee Jae-myung during the last presidential election.

-The KDIC president is appointed by the president upon recommendation by the FSC chair.
-The executive recommendation committee selects two of the three candidates and forwards them to the FSC, and the FSC chair recommends one of them for presidential appointment.
-The KDIC executive recommendation committee plans to select and forward two candidates within this month.
+The KDIC president is appointed by the president upon recommendation by the chair of the Financial Services Commission.
+The Nominating Committee will select two of the three candidates and deliver them to the Financial Services Commission (FSC), and the chair of the Financial Services Commission will recommend one of them to the president for appointment.
+The KDIC Nominating Committee plans to select and forward two candidates within this month.

 ※ This article has been translated by AI.
 Share your feedback here.